History - of Cashmere Presbyterian Church

 Our original church was built in the pioneer settlement of Old Mission in 1892.

 It was the first Protestant church in the area and it served several other faiths during those first years.
 One of the founding fathers was O.J.
 Steward, who also owned a general store in town and ran the post office.
-In 1896, the earliest school classes in the town were held in our church!
-In October 1992, we celebrated our centennial with a banquet honoring relatives of Steward and other pioneers. |
+In 1896, the earliest school classes in the town were held in our church! |

 Our Current ChurchOur current church was built on the corner of Elberta and Maple in the heart of Cashmere (Old Mission) located at 303 Maple Street, Cashmere, Washington, USA.